PursuitOfDataScience/ggDoubleHeat/README.md

 ![](man/figures/README-unnamed-chunk-4-1.png)<!-- -->

-To make things a bit more colorful, the most popular emoji for a given week in a given category from some Twitter daily sample files are rendered on the heatgrid by using `ggtext`.
+To make things a bit more colorful, the most popular emoji for a given week in a given category from the respective Pittsburgh Twitter daily sample files is rendered on each component of the heatgrid by using `ggtext`.
 The following code is commented, as it takes few minutes to generate.
-If you would like to see it, just simply comment out the code.
+If you would like to run it, just simply uncomment the code.
+**But the generated heatgrid with emojis is attached below as an image**.

 ``` r
 # install.packages("ggtext")